GRV96/repr_rw/README.md

 file.
 Each line in the file is an object representation.
 If the specified file already exists, this function overwrites it.

-Function `read_reprs` reads text files that contain the representation of Python objetcs in order to recreate those objects.
-Each line must be an object representation.
+Function `read_reprs` reads a text file that contains the representation of Python objects in order to recreate those objects.
+Each line in the file must be an object representation.
 Empty lines are ignored.

 Consult the functions' documentation and the demos in the code repository for the complete information.